|Gyenno Parkinsons Spoon||Liftware Hand tremor spoon||Good grips weighted spoon

-Well, in this article, we look at the best eating utensils for parkinson’s patients.
-We will mostly be looking at spoons that are weighted as well as those that have motion sensors so that they can detect the direction of the mouth to make eating easier.
+Well, in this article, we look at the best eating utensils for them and we pay attention to the Parkinson’s spoon.
+We will mostly be looking at smart spoons that are weighted as well as those that have motion sensors so that they can detect the direction of the mouth to make eating easier.

 Most people think that the lifware spoon will stop their tremors but it is not designed for that.
 When you eat with this spoon, you will still find yourself tremoring but those tremors are absorbed by the liftware handle and as such, you are still able to eat really well.
 If the tremors are too much, the motion sensor will detect the direction you intend to move the spoon and will therefore help you direct food to your mouth.

 The Good grips spoon is weighted such that it is more stable and thus possible for you to move food to your mouth with less pouring and less embarrassment.
 It also features a raised lip so that even when you do tremor, less food will run off.

 Unlike the two former spoons, this has no electric gadgets in it.
 Just the weighting and the super deep spoon eating surface.

 The Kinsman Enterprises soupspoon was far too heavy for my patient’s liking.
 Though it sells affordably, the spoon weighs 7.2 ounces which is quite heavy for a patient battling Parkinson’s at stage 3 where the tremors are quite high.
 Though I have seen from other reviews that those at early stages of the disease can actually use it, it did not do my patient any good.
 With that said though, I do not think that the spoon is just useless and a waste of money